-The WLT Behaviour and Inclusion Strategy is used as a toolkit to support pupils who may require some support with understanding our school rules.
+The WLT Behaviour and Inclusion Strategy is used as a toolkit to support pupils who are struggling to adhere to our school rules.
 Severe behaviour incidents and Exclusions are recorded on our Provision Map system.

 Governing body

 The governing board is responsible for monitoring this behaviour policy's effectiveness and holding the headteacher to account for its implementation.